 6. Why Are Trailer Tires Bias Ply?

-The Quick Answer: They’re not (at least not all of them).
+The simple response is that they are not (at not all of them).

 The Detailed Explanation:

-There are two kinds of tires.
-Bias and radial are distinguished by their construction.
+There are two types of tires: Bias and radial, which are known for their structures.

 - Bias ply tiresThe cords inside run at a 32-degree angle to the direction of travel.